Homemade diets

 The main contraindications for the consumption of olives by a cat is a hypersensitivity to them or to any ingredient used in their preparation.
 Another important contraindication is cats with kidney disease.
 The high levels of salt in olives means they can exacerbate kidney disease.

 Olives should also not be consumed by cats that are suffering from any gastrointestinal problem.
 If the cat has symptoms such as vomiting or diarrhea, it can worsen them during a brief illness.
 They should be avoided altogether by cats with chronic digestive diseases.
+It's always best to seek professional advice if your cat has any pre-existing health conditions before offering new foods.

 If you want to read similar articles to Are Olives Bad for Cats? - Olives and Olive Oil Safety, we recommend you visit our Homemade diets category.